r-grandorder/tri-hermes/en/pages/avalon.md

 Sorry to drop the middle of a conversation, but we've got monsters!
 Fujimaru, get ready for combat!

 **Artoria:**
-I'm sooooorryyyyyyyy! !
+I'm sooooorryyyyyyyy!!
 I screwed up the warding spells...!

 **Artoria:**
 Now I attracted a flock of wild birds...!
 Please help me!